 In essence, Workday has been dealing with this challenge for its entire life, and has had to make it an absolute top priority.

-Describing Workday’s deployment approach during the company’s earnings call last week, CEO Aneel Bhusri said, “While there’s always room for improvement, we’ve taken down in medium-sized enterprises from $3 spent on integration for every $1 on software to closer to $1 to $1.
+Describing Workday’s deployment approach during the company’s earnings call last week, CEO Aneel Bhusri said, “While there’s always room for improvement, we’ve taken down [the deployment cost] in medium-sized enterprises from $3 spent on integration for every $1 on software to closer to $1 to $1.

 “And we think that’s pretty much best in class—and I think that’s why our win rates in the medium enterprise have gone up so significantly,” Bhusri said.